AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 +++Map attributes

-Once a connection is successfully established, you can map the columns of CSV files that will be placed in the&nbsp;Box folder to the corresponding attributes of Learning Manager.
+Once a connection is successfully established, you can map the columns of CSV files that will be placed in the Box folder to the corresponding attributes of Learning Manager.
 This step is mandatory.

 1. In the Map Attributes page, on  left   side  you can see Learning Manager’s expected columns and on  right   side  you can see the CSV column names.
 Initially, on the right side, you can see an empty select box.
-Import any template CSV by clicking&nbsp;Choose File.
+Import any template CSV by clicking Choose File.

 1. The above step populates the right side select drop-down list with all the CSV column names.
 Select the appropriate column name that maps to the Learning Manager’s column name.

    *The Manager field must necessarily be mapped to a field of type email address.
 Mapping all the columns is mandatory before the connector can be used.*

-1. Click&nbsp;Save&nbsp;after completing the mapping.&nbsp;
+1. Click Save after completing the mapping.

    The connector is now ready for use.
 The just configured account will now appear as a data source within the Administrator app for the Administrator to schedule the import or for on-demand sync.